 No. The manual was written primarily for staff and

 administrators.
-There are some policies, however, that may
+There are some policies in the manual, however,

-also apply to faculty, such as the Policy Against Discrimination
+that may also apply to faculty, such as the Policy against

-and Sexual Harassment.
-The “Scope” at the beginning of each
+Discrimination and Sexual Harassment.
+The “Scope” at the beginning

-who supervises administrative or staff employees, you should
+faculty member who supervises administrative or staff employees,

-familiarize yourself with the policies in the Manual.
-You can
+you should familiarize yourself with the policies in the Manual for

-access the policy manual online on the St.
+staff and administrators.
+You can access the policy manual online

-Supervisors are provided with the Policy Manual in hard copy.
+Supervisors are provided with the Policy Manual in hard copy, and

 Periodically, the Office of Human Resources updates existing

-policy has been approved, it is posted to the HR Policy Manual
+has been approved, it is posted to the HR Policy Manual online,

-online.
-Once a year, or as needed, hard copies are issued to
+Updates page.
+Once a year, or as needed, hard copies are

-supervisors so that they can replace the old policies in their
+issued to supervisors so that they can replace the old policies in

 notice is sent out on the Web Digest.
-Employee Handbooks are
+The Employee Handbook online

 What is the role of the Policy Review